Health & security

 - Early intervention

-Besides the “Health and wellbeing” platform, the divisions – plus their social partners – provide additional services in movement and sport, massages and therapy, relaxation rooms and all types of consulting (nutrition, social counselling, prevention etc.).
+In addition, the divisions – in collaboration with their social partners – provide supplementary services in movement and sport, massages and therapy, relaxation rooms and all types of consulting (nutrition, social counselling, prevention etc.).

 Swiss Life is committed inter alia to promoting the “healthy presence” of its employees at its Swiss location.
 Studies have shown that presenteeism – attendance at work despite legitimate grounds for absence, for instance illness – can lead to more frequent and longer absences and may cost companies more than they would have paid for the original absences.
 Swiss Life is one of the few companies in Switzerland to conduct in-house presenteeism surveys.
 In 2016, a survey on presenteeism and health at the workplace was performed using the new app now@work.
 The participation rate was extremely high at 73%.
 In spite of a high level of satisfaction with their duties and line managers (over 70%), 36% of employees admitted to having been present at work two to five times or more during the past six months in spite of suffering from some ailment.
 One of the main explanations for that was a feeling of responsibility towards colleagues and customers.
 The topic “Health at the workplace” is part of Swiss Life’s management training, so that line managers can be better equipped to deal with psychosocial risks, such as stress.